froboy/yusaopeny_docs/content/en/docs/Wiki/Deprecate-and-remove-components-from-Open-Y.md

 3. Before removing a code from distribution component should be uninstalled by adding an upgrade path to distribution.
 This should happen via Pull Request to second quarterly release after the deprecation notice happened in #2
 4. Complete Removal of the component should happen after 2(two) quarterly releases are released since deprecation notice happened ( 6 months minimum ), in next quarterly release since component uninstallation released in a release.
 5. Release where uninstallation for deprecated component added should be added to important versions document in Wiki https://github.com/ymcatwincities/openy/wiki/Important-versions-for-upgrade-path
+6. Code should be decoupled to external GitHub repositories with all history of commits, marked as `openy-decoupled` and archived.